Celebrating Pioneering Women In Science

 Primatologist

-Jane Goodall is an anthropologist and primatologist.
-She is an expert on chimpanzees, and has worked to raise awareness on environmental conservation.
+Jane Goodall was an anthropologist and primatologist.
+She was an expert on chimpanzees, and worked to raise awareness on environmental conservation.

 Tuyet Hanh